 Students take studio classes in drawing, graphics, color theory, two-dimensional design, and sculpture, as well as survey classes in art history, tracing visual arts from prehistory to contemporary philosophies.
 Studio assignments are designed to introduce the student to a variety of media and the nature of the creative process and art objects.
 The Visual Arts faculty also stresses the importance of the academic program as an integral part of each student's education.

-In its seventh year, the William R. Kenan, Jr. Fellowship at Penland School of Crafts in Western North Carolina is a collaborative program for recent high school graduates of the UNCSA Visual Arts Program.
+In its tenth year, the William R. Kenan, Jr. Fellowship at Penland School of Crafts in Western North Carolina is a collaborative program for recent high school graduates of the UNCSA Visual Arts Program.
 The goals of the Kenan Fellowship are to promote life-long learning, stimulate experimentation and skill development, to extend student and artist career development opportunities through Penland’s network of peer professionals, and to share in Penland’s model educational learning environment.
-Learn more about the 2012 Kenan Fellows at Penland School of Crafts.
+Learn more about the 2014 Kenan Fellows at Penland School of Crafts.